Exploring Buenos Aires

 After lunch, stroll through streets lined by trees and mansions, making your way to one of the city's must-see sights: the huge and elaborately constructed city-within-a-city of Recoleta Cemetery.
 Here, within a maze of exquisite and sometimes ostentatious tombs, many of the most influential figures in Argentina's history have their final resting place.
 Of interest are the tomb of Eva Perón, the mausoleum of the Paz family (bedecked with huge stone angels, in grand tribute to one of the city's most famous families), and the tomb of Luis Ángel Firpo, a popular boxer in the 1920s, which features a life-size statue of the fist-fighter outside.

 Need a break for tea?
-Try the glamorous afternoon tea at L'Orangerie in a grand, chandelier-hung salon of the Alvear Palace Hotel, a historic symbol of Argentine refinement.
+Try the glamorous afternoon tea at L'Orangerie in the grand, chandelier-hung salon of the Alvear Palace Hotel, a historic symbol of Argentine refinement.

 6 pm: Modern Art & Culture at MALBA